gradha/gradha.github.io/src/articles/06-small-big-mistakes.rst

 *after* updating the website, some pages are still missing due to human error, so another manual interaction is needed.

-For somebody capable of creating a programming language the only possible answer is lack of attention to releases.
-When a lazy programmer is confronted with a manual task, there are two possible paths: avoid the task or automate the hell out of it.
-In this case, Andreas took the worst path for the visibility of Nimrod, as new users come and find something which doesn't work at first glance.
+For a group of people capable of creating a programming language the only possible answer is lack of attention to releases.
+When lazy programmers are confronted with a manual task, there are two possible paths: avoid the task or automate the hell out of it.
+In this case, Nimrod's visibility is hurt, as new users come and find something which doesn't work at first glance.
 Why should they keep bothering when there's a constant torrent of new shiny programming languages out there competing for everybody's attention?
-In more technical terms, it doesn't matter how many users have write access to the repository, because updating the website still has a `bus factor
+In more technical terms, it doesn't matter how many users have write access to the repository if updating the website still has a `bus factor
 <http://www.crummy.com/writing/segfault.org/Bus.html>`_ bottleneck.

 Some time ago `Babel, the official package manager for Nimrod